chr1s-31x/PocketHealth-Internship-Challenge/README.md

 ## Submission
 Please provide a link to your solution (Google Drive, Dropbox, GitHub, etc), and email it back within the next 24 hours.
-- Note: In the instructions email sent by Mr. Gareth Pennington, the final instruction is phrased as "and email it back  prior to the interview."
+- Note: In the instruction email sent by Mr. Gareth Pennington, the final instruction is phrased as "and email it back  prior to the interview."
 As such, I believe Wednesday is the actual deadline for this assignment.